-Physical strength and stamina: The job requires carrying heavy loads and spending many hours standing, as well as bending stooping as workers install rebar.
+- Physical Strength and Stamina: The job requires carrying heavy loads and spending many hours standing, as well as bending and stooping as workers install rebar.

-The BLS predicts this occupation will grow faster than the average for all occupations through 2026, at a rate of 12 percent.
+The BLS predicts this occupation will grow faster than the average for all occupations through 2026, at a rate of 12%.
 That's because reinforcing concrete is an important part of commercial and industrial construction.